 Day 14:

-Bale Mountains and Addis Ababa
+Bale Mountains & Addis Ababa

 Today we have a final early morning to explore the Harenna Forest in search of its secretive wild inhabitants.
 Later, we transfer back across the Sanetti Pleatau passing Mount Tullu Dimtu, one of the highest peaks in Ethiopia and again hope for some final encounters with the Ethiopian wolves.